Developers

 Detecting a smart wallet is simple via the ERC-5792 standard RPC wallet_getCapabilities.
 This RPC returns a list of "capabilities" that the connected wallet supports.

-permissions (transaction delegation) on all networks, but supports paymasterService (gas sponsorship) only on a specific chain ID (like Base, 0x2105).
+permissions (transaction delegation) on all networks, but supports paymasterService (gas sponsorship) only on a specific chain ID (like Base, 0x2105).Your DApp should call wallet_getCapabilities after connection to determine which smart wallet features are supported.

 Luckily, Viem and Wagmi already support wallet_getCapabilities, making implementation straightforward.